openstax/cnx-easybake/docs/css-extensions.md

 stored by `string-set` and `node-set`, respectively. `attr(<attrname>)` evalutes to the value of an attribute on the current node, while content() (in a string-set) expands to the textual value of the node contents.
-In other contexts, it expands to the node`s current content.
+In other contexts, it expands to the node's current content.

 As an extension, since we are targeting output of HTML, rather than another rendering tree (page or screen display), we will create an actual wrapper node